The Garden Grazer

 • Slice green onions and roughly chop cilantro, large stems removed.
 Place in a medium/large mixing bowl.
 Add currants and pistachios.

-• When rice is done cooking, add to mixing bowl.
+• When rice is cooked, add to bowl.
+Pour dressing over top and stir well.

 Notes

-*Curry powder: The curry flavor is strong so feel free to decrease if desired.
-Most often I use "Simply Organic" brand.
+Curry powder: The curry flavor is strong so feel free to decrease if desired.
+Most often I use the "Simply Organic" brand.

 Nutrition Per Serving (Estimate)